dresende/node-orm2/Adapters.md

 orm.connect('cassandra://username:password@localhost/test', function (err, db) { });
 ```

-The second argument is the constructor for your driver object.
+The second argument is the constructor for your adapter object.

-## Defining driver objects
+## Defining adapters

-Your driver should provide the following members.
+Your adapter should provide the following members.

 ### Constructor(config, connection, opts)

-The driver object constructor should have three parameters:
+The adapter object constructor should have three parameters:

 * config - optional configuration for the database connection.
 It contains the following properties:
     * timezone - optional timezone
     * href - URL to use for connecting to the database if the connection argument is null
     * host - The hostname of `href`
     * pathname - The `path` of `href`
-    * ssl - Boolean indicating whether the driver should use SSL when connecting to the database
+    * ssl - Boolean indicating whether the adapter should use SSL when connecting to the database
-    * query - Optional configuration for how the driver should perform queries
+    * query - Optional configuration for how the adapter should perform queries
         * ssl - Boolean indicating whether queries should be sent using SSL
         * strdates - Boolean indicating whether strings should be used for dates
 * connection - optionally passed if reusing an existing connection
-* opts - optional options configuring the driver's behavior.
+* opts - optional options configuring the adapter's behavior.
 It contains the following properties:
-    * pool - A boolean indicating whether the driver should use connection pooling
+    * pool - A boolean indicating whether the adapter should use connection pooling
-    * debug - If true, whether the driver should operate in debug mode
+    * debug - If true, whether the adapter should operate in debug mode
     * settings - A key/value object store.
 Use `get(key)` and `set(key, value)` methods to manipulate the settings.
 The
       following settings are defined:
         * properties.primary_key - The column/field name to use for object primary keys